krispingal/krispingal.github.io/content/articles/promises-in-python.md

 title = 'Promises in Python'
-keywords = ['Python concurrency', 'Python Promises'] tags = ['Concurrency', 'python'] description = "Exploring Async Patterns and alternatives in python.
-This article explores how to implement Promises in Python, inspired by JavaScript's async programming model.
-You'll learn about Python's asyncio, build a simple Promise implementation, and see practical examples of its use."
+keywords = ['Python concurrency', 'Python Promises'] tags = ['Concurrency', 'python'] categories = ['ppl'] description = "What makes JavaScript Promises so powerful, and how can we replicate their magic in Python?
+Follow this journey from JavaScript’s then and catch to Python’s asyncio, and uncover the pros, cons, and alternative approaches along the way."
 +++

 ## What Are Promises?